justinmahar/react-html-props/README.md

 export type DivPropsWithRef = React.DetailedHTMLProps<React.HTMLAttributes<HTMLDivElement>, HTMLDivElement>;
 ```

-A `ref` may not always be applicable, so it remains optional to give you the flexibility.
+> A `ref` may not always be applicable, so it remains optional to give you the flexibility.
+For instance, components returned by [`styled-components`](https://styled-components.com/) do not support a `ref`.

 ## TypeScript